 Riding a bike is more than a childhood milestone.
-It develops a sense of balance, strengthens muscles, fosters an appreciation of the outdoors, and makes for wonderful family bonding time.
-Luckily for NJ families, there are tons of family-friendly bike trails throughout the state, from the Kittatinny Mountains to the Jersey Shore.
+It develops a sense of balance, strengthens muscles, fosters an appreciation for the outdoors, and makes for wonderful family bonding time.
+Luckily for New Jersey families, there are tons of family-friendly bike paths throughout the state, from the Kittatinny Mountains to the Jersey Shore.

-Read on for 15 of our favorite spots for a family-friendly ride.
-If you prefer to travel on foot, check out a dozen easy hikes in NJ for families with small children.
+Read on for 15 family-friendly bike paths for a ride.
+If you prefer to travel on foot, check out these 12 easy hikes in NJ for families with small children.

 Stop for a break just off the bike path at Saddle River Park.
 Photo by Jose S. Jimenez via Instagram.

 Crossing through six Bergen County towns, this bike path is approximately six miles in length.
 Also known as the Wild Duck Pond (Ridgewood), its easy course is extremely family-friendly.

 Patriots' Path is a scenic 30-mile bike path that meanders through northern New Jersey.
 Photo by Irene Candelaria via Instagram.

 One-part history, one-part exercise, Patriots' Path is a 30-mile route that runs from East Hanover to Allamuchy Mountain State Park.
 Check the map for beginner trails, including a paved section near Speedwell Lake.

 Mountain bike on the Paulinski Valley Trail.
 Photo courtesy of Sussex County